What is the Florida National Scenic Trail?

 Panhandle Region: Pitcher plants, hardwood hammocks, salt marsh, pine flatwoods, orchids, and dune grasses can all be found in the northern region.
 Users can spot bald eagle, osprey, black bears, otters, sea turtles, and piping plovers in this region.

-The US Forest Service has partnered with the University of Florida to conduct visitor assessments for more than a decade.
-These assessments are available to the public in addition to visitor assessment highlights by land manager, and other pertinent publications related to the Florida National Scenic Trail.
+The US Forest Service has partnered with the University of Florida to conduct FNST visitor assessments for more than a decade.
+These assessments are available to the public in addition to visitor assessment highlights by land manager.
+Other pertinent publications related to the Florida National Scenic Trail, including the FNST User Conflict presentation and FNST marketing studies, can also be found here.